educatorpanda/beautiful-jekyll/_posts/2020-07-28-linear-regression.md

 comments: true
 ---

-Simple Linear Regression is a powerful statistical tool that is used to determine the relationship between two quantitative variables.
+Linear Regression is a powerful statistical tool that is used to determine the relationship between two quantitative variables.

 > "Somewhere between Simple Linear Regression and Deep Neural Networks we grow up to become a Data Scientist"